Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Introduction

 This article is arranged as follows.
 In Section~\ref{sec:theory}, we establish the relevant Lagrangian, set the conventions used in the article, and discuss the approach we follow for computing the renormalisation of the operators involved.
 In Section~\ref{sec:Running}, we discuss the derivation of the divergences and RGEs and provide these at 1-loop up to order \order{4}.
 We point out the global structure of the RGEs, and comment on contributions that are larger than expected from naive dimensional analysis.
-In Section~\ref{sec:Disc}, we derive generic constraints on LNV parameter space using RGEs and positivity bounds, and perform a case study on the seesaw models.
+In Section~\ref{sec:Disc}, we derive constraints on LNV parameter space using RGEs and positivity bounds for models where $ \phi^4D^4 $ are missing at tree-level, and perform a case study on the seesaw models.
 We also discuss bounds induced from the T-parameter to LNVs.
-Finally, in Section~\ref{sec:Conclusion}, we summarize our findings.
+Finally, in Section~\ref{sec:Conclusion}, we summarise our findings.
 We tabulate all the effective operators relevant for our analysis in the Appendix~\ref{app:tables}.